augustss/verse-semantics/Book/docs/02_composites.md

 Villager := character{Name := "Martha"}  # Uses default values for unspecified fields
 ```

 The archetype syntax uses named parameters, making the construction explicit and self-documenting.
 Any field with a default value can be omitted from the archetype, and the default will be used.
 Fields without defaults must be specified, ensuring objects are always fully initialized.
+Fields can be passed to an archetype in any order.

 ### Methods and Behavior